tpakeman/looker-sync-dashboards-extension/README.md

 ### Known issues
 * UDD browser does not do nesting correctly - it only handles a single layer from folder-->dashboard
   * This will be replaced with a proper content browser soon
-* Logging overwrites messages within a function instead of appending
+* Logging is double-showing messages

 ### Upcoming Features
 * Add a clear log button